Mathématique: Chapter 61

 Dale looked down at him sharply.
 “You know him?”

-Rush nodded at him shakily.
+Rush nodded shakily.

 “Don’t feel too bad about it.
-I think both sides are trying to minimize collateral deaths, and the Space Pirates managed to buy out a huge proportion of the seating tonight.
+I think both sides are trying to minimize collateral deaths, and the Space Pirates managed to buy out a huge portion of the seating tonight.
 Plus,” he scanned the room.
 “It’s mostly energy weapons in the mix.”

 “What about the Maître d’?”
 Rush asked.

 “Downstairs?”
 Dale glanced at him.
 “Intense hair?
 I’m sure she’s fine.
 The Air Force is holding the lower levels.
-They were a little late to the party; we have them on the back foot.
+They were late to the party; we have them on the back foot.
 They’re clearing floors of civilians as they go.
 That’s what they do.
 But it takes time to be responsible, so they sent the heavy hitters up in the elevator.
 And, er, through the windows, I guess.
-We just gotta get you down to the second floor without getting you killed.”
+We just gotta get you to the second floor without getting you killed.”

 Lacking context, lacking viable options, Rush took it.

-“There’s no beam-out point,” Dannic hissed.
+“There’s no beam-out point,” Dannic snarled.
 “Go from here.”

 They descended a flight of stairs, Dale anxiously looking up and back to check for signs of pursuit.

-“Ah,” Rush said, trying to catch his breath.
+“Ah.”
+Rush tried to catch his breath.

 “I don’t think I want to go with the Air Force,” Rush said.